-FREE Ranger-guided tours: Join a National Park Service park ranger on a walking tour through Ellis Island's historic halls.
+FREE Ranger-Guided Tours: Join a National Park Service ranger on a walking tour through Ellis Island's historic halls.
 Walk in the footsteps of millions of immigrants as you learn about their journey to a new life in America.

-Searching Ship Manifests at Ellis Island: In April 2001, the Statue of Liberty & Ellis Island Foundation opened the "American Family Immigration History Center" at Ellis Island which contains the repository for over 22 million passenger records (manifests) for those arriving into the Port of New York between 1892 and 1924.
+Searching Ship Manifests at Ellis Island: In April 2001, the Statue of Liberty & Ellis Island Foundation opened the "American Family Immigration History Center."
+It contains a repository of over 22 million passenger records (manifests) for those arriving into the Port of New York between 1892 and 1924.
 You can search the database while at Ellis Island or search on-line at the Foundation's website.

-Children's Audio Tours: We now have children's audio tours - specially designed for children ages 6-10, with animal character narrators.
+Children's Audio Tours: We now have audio tours designed for children between the ages of 6-10.
+Narrators are portrayed as animal characters.
 The children's audio tours are available in English, French, German, Italian, and Spanish.

 Last updated: September 17, 2022